 Alternatively, we can add more XORs without adding new nodes.
 This may be inconsistent or redundant with already existing couplings.
-Or in a case such as $\sigma_1 = \sigma_2 \text{ XOR } \sigma_4$ (fourth row), this sets $\sigma_2 = -1$ (thus adding the bias, or the first order term), and all other spins are equal to each other, so that the pairwise effective model is exact.
-Finally, adding $\sigma_3 = \sigma_4 \text{ XOR } \sigma_5$ sets every spin to -1, and makes even the first-order model exact (bottom row).
+Or in a case such as $\sigma_1 = \sigma_2 XOR \sigma_4$ (fourth row), this sets $\sigma_2 = -1$ (thus adding the bias, or the first order term), and all other spins are equal to each other, so that the pairwise effective model is exact.
+Finally, adding $\sigma_3 = \sigma_4 XOR \sigma_5$ sets every spin to -1, and makes even the first-order model exact (bottom row).

-We see that a network of XORs can exhibit the pairwise sufficiency nonperturbatively.
-Of course, more realistic physical or biological systems are stochastic $(J, K < \infty)$, and such simple arguments will not work.
-However, the example suggests that effective pairwise models can approximate more complex networks well when nodes in the network interact strongly and densely, and the space of network states is sufficiently constrained.
-In such cases, there are many pairs of nodes that are relatively strongly correlated simply by chance, allowing replacement of higher order interactions with pairwise ones.
+We see that networks of deterministic XORs can exhibit the pairwise sufficiency nonperturbatively for their ground states because of emergence of chains of effective pairwise interactions.
+Formation of such chains and singleton frozen spins, see e.g., Fig. 1 (third row), has been explored previously in hSAT and related Boolean (deterministic gates) problems, under the names of hyperloops, backbone, total constraining, and freezing [27,28].
+However, the relation between hyperloop formation and pairwise sufficiency has not been explicitly articulated.
+Formation of hyperloops is a generic phenomenon in such networks when the density of constraints (gates) is high.
+Of course, more realistic physical or biological systems are non-deterministic $(J, K < \infty)$, and these arguments do not immediately apply.
+However, the examples above and the previous work for the deterministic case [27,28] give hope.
+Indeed, one may expect effective pairwise models to approximate more complex networks well when nodes in the network interact strongly and densely, and the space of network states is sufficiently constrained.
+In such cases, even for networks with $J, K < \infty$, there might be many pairs of nodes that are relatively strongly correlated simply by chance, thus forming a nondeterministic equivalent of a hyperloop.
+This would still allow replacement of higher order interactions with pairwise ones.
 In what follows, we will develop this intuition further using numerical studies.

-2.2 Pairwise approximations to random networks with higher order interactions
+2.2 Pairwise Approximations to Random Networks with Higher Order Interactions

-To verify our intuition, we proceed by generating random networks that have only higher order nondeterministic interactions among spins (p-spin models, p > 2 [27]).
+To verify our intuition, we proceed by generating random networks that have only higher order nondeterministic interactions among spins (p-spin models, p > 2 [29]).
 We then quantify the accuracy with which lower order MaxEnt models approximate these networks.
-We explore networks with p =3,4 to ensure that our findings do not depend on the exact structure of the true higher order interactions.
+We explore networks with p = 3, 4 to ensure that our findings do not depend on the exact structure of the true higher order interactions.
 Further, systems with only fourth order couplings have the Z_2 symmetry, and thus cannot include any first order terms in their MaxEnt approximations, Eq.
 (3).
-Studying them will allow us to understand if the eventual freezing to a single well-defined state, as in the last row of Fig. 1, is crucial for the pairwise sufficiency, or if it emerges even for nonperturbative networks with more than one highly probable state.
+Studying them will allow us to understand if the eventual freezing to a single welldefined state, as in the last row of Fig. 1, is crucial for the pairwise sufficiency, or if it emerges even for nonperturbative networks with more than one highly probable state.